lamhq/tech-notes/devops/aws/7-security/5-threat-detection/9-auditing.md

 # Auditing

-## Amazon Inspector

-[Amazon Inspector](https://aws.amazon.com/inspector) helps to improve the security and compliance of applications by running automated security assessments.

-It checks applications for security vulnerabilities and deviations from security best practices, such as open access to Amazon EC2 instances and installations of vulnerable software versions.

-After performing an assessment, Amazon Inspector produces a detailed list of security findings prioritized by level of severity and a recommendation for how to fix it.

 ## AWS Trusted Advisor

 [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/technology/trusted-advisor) is a web service that inspects your AWS environment and provides real-time recommendations in accordance with AWS best practices.